Fire Service Technology Degree

 The Idaho FireFighter Certification Program is a voluntary program.
 There is no statutory requirement that firefighters become certified.
 Students who complete IFSAC Accredited Fire Fighter Certification are eligible to transfer the certification to 41 states.
 The certification program establishes a way to judge the proficiency of firefighters and first responders, irrespective of their department affiliation and regardless of whether they are career or volunteer.

-* Eastern Idaho Technical College is in the process of drafting and submitting its application for IFSAC Accreditation.
+* College of Eastern Idaho is in the process of drafting and submitting its application for IFSAC Accreditation.
 Once approved, we anticipate full IFSAC Accreditation by April 2015.

 This certification meets the National Fire Prevention Association (NFPA) standards.